 Closing date: Sunday 19th February.
 All applications will be acknowledged.
 Short-listed candidates will be interviewed in the last week of February 2017.

-In 2010 the Department was given an Athena Swan Silver Award in recognition of its success at promoting the careers of women.
+We are dedicated to gender equality.
+In 2010, Zoology was the first department in Oxford to be given an Athena Swan Silver Award in recognition of its success at promoting the careers of women.